maneeshrj/snake-pygame-ai/README.md

 # Snake
 A snake game written in Python using the Pygame library, with implementations for different intelligent agents to play the game.
 Agents include a random agent, reflex agent, Q-learning agent, approximate Q-learning agent, and deep Q-learning agent.
+Based on a project by Maneesh John, Mitchell Hermon, and Raymond Yang for CS:4420 Artificial Intelligence at UIowa.

 # Dependencies
 Use Python 3.7 or above